11 Best Dog Foods for Arthritis, Hip Dysplasia, & Joint Health in 2023

 10. Stella & Chewy’s Hip & Joint Boost Dinner Morsels Dog Food

 Stella & Chewy’s Hip & Joint Boost Dinner Morsels Dog Food has an identity problem.
 It bills itself as an addition and a complete diet.
-Likes the latter, it’s expensive at only 13 ounces (oz).
+Likes the latter, but it’s expensive at only 13 ounces (oz).
 We also question its marketing message.
 We didn’t realize that dogs didn’t like gluten or soy.
 The label also touts the health benefits of New Zealand mussels with no evidence to support that statement.

 On the positive side, the food contains many of the ingredients that are effective for joint health like glucosamine and omega-3 fatty acids.
 The high protein and fat content are problematic if you feed your pet this food as a complete diet.
 Also, ingredients like lavender had us scratching our heads about how helpful they really are for pets.